lukehuang/finnmath/README.md

 * Oracle for the JVM and OpenJDK
 * the Eclipse Foundation for Xtend and the Eclipse IDE
 * Google for Guava
 * the Apache Software Foundation for Groovy, Commons Lang and Commons Math
+* QOS.ch for SLF4J
 * Joel Costigliola for AssertJ
 * the JUnit team for JUnit
 * Linus Torvalds for Git
 * Gradle Inc. for Gradle
 * Judd Vinet and Aaron Griffin for Arch Linux